VlatCode/Developer-Tech-Blog/README.md

 This project was developed as a student group project, guided by lecturers at Seavus Education & Development Center, within the Academy for Programming.

-This repository is the back-end part of the project 'Developer Tech Blog'.
+This repository is the back-end part of the project, and the front-end is at: https://github.com/sedc-codecademy/sp2022-cp04-dtb-1/tree/develop-react
-Front-end part of the app: https://github.com/sedc-codecademy/sp2022-cp04-dtb-1/tree/develop-react

 ## Technologies
 * HTML, CSS & JavaScript